Džemaludin Čaušević: Return to Bosnia and Herzegovina

-Needless to say, this flight triggered not only considerable alterations to Bosnia and Herzegovina's demographic make-up but an incredible brain-drain on Bosnia and Herzegovina's Muslim society as well.
-Yet at a time when it was popular for educated and religious people to leave their land for what was left of the Ottoman Empire, Čaušević did the reverse by instead abandoning his residency in Istanbul and returning to his homeland to assist it at a time when it was suffering through immense and painful transformations, a time when the continued existence of the Bosnian Muslim people came into serious question.
+This flight triggered alterations to Bosnia and Herzegovina's demographic make-up and a brain-drain on Bosnia and Herzegovina's Muslim society.
+At a time when it was popular for educated and religious people to leave their land for what was left of the Ottoman Empire, Čaušević instead abandonded his residency in Constantinople and returned to his homeland to assist it at a time when it was suffering immense and painful transformations, and when the continued existence of the Bosnian Muslim people came into serious question.